xeptagondev/performance-app-methodology/methodology/accountability/evaluation-management.md

 **Global / Bureau**

 **Percentage of Overdue Evaluations Management Responses** = 100 * (Number of current-year evaluations with management responses overdue as of today & no management response  / Total number of current-year evaluations with management responses overdue as of today)

-Sore = * 100 - Percentage of Overdue Evaluations Management Responses
+Score = 100 - Percentage of Overdue Evaluations Management Responses

 **Country Office**